marcelo-dos-santos/react-testjest/README.md

 Exercise 6: Asynchronous Request Test
 Create a test for a component or function that makes an asynchronous API call.
 Use async and await to wait for the call to complete and verify if the data is displayed correctly after completion.

+Exercise 7: Testing Context

+Create a test for a component that uses React's Context API to provide and consume some context.
+Be sure to verify that the component correctly consumes the context value.

+Exercise 8: Testing Form Validations

+Create a test for a form component that performs validations on fields.
+Check that error messages display correctly when fields are filled in incorrectly.

 ## Available Scripts

 In the project directory, you can run: